interface-ui/interface-ui/CONTRIBUTING.md

 1. Fork [the repository](https://github.com/tsinghua-lau/fusion-ui)，and create your branch from `main`.
 For new feature, please submit your changes directly to the `feature` branch.
 Other changes should go against `main` branch.
 2. Use `pnpm install` install the dependencies
-3. Use `pnpm run dev` start project,RUN `pnpm run play` start the `playground`,RUN `pnpm run docs` to write docs。
+3. RUN `pnpm run docs:dev` to write docs。
 4. Make changes to the codebase.
-Please add tests if applicable.
+Please add tests if applicable.(No test for the time being.)
-5. Make sure the test suite passes with `pnpm run test`.
+5. Make sure the test suite passes with `pnpm run test`.(No test for the time being.)
-6. Use `pnpm run test:ci` to RUN `CI` tests before you commit your code.
-7. Commit your changes, adhering to the [Commit Guidelines](#commit-guidelines).
+6. Commit your changes, adhering to the [Commit Guidelines](#commit-guidelines).
-8. Open a new pull request,[referencing corresponding issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) if available.
+7. Open a new pull request,[referencing corresponding issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) if available.

 ## Commit Guidelines